Finding Love After Ostomy Surgery

 Past Member

 I have enjoyed dating and romance since my ileostomy 10 years ago.
 I was 25 back then.
 In the balance of things, I have enjoyed more relationships and romance post-operation.
 I have had a mix of experiences, but nothing malicious and nothing nasty.
-I may be lucky in that I am a guy, so thus these liaisons have been with girls.
-I would debate that overall, females show greater apathy and are more emotionally sensitive (guys don't shoot me down, I know it does not apply to you, etc., etc., but just my own opinion from my own experiences!).
+I may be lucky in that I am a guy, so these liaisons have been with girls.
+I would debate that overall, females show greater empathy and are more emotionally sensitive (guys, don't shoot me down.
+I know it does not apply to you, etc., etc., but just my own opinion from my own experiences!).
 After a number of girlfriends, I dated and subsequently married a work colleague.
 Alas, we are now divorced, although the whole bag thing never fazed her.
-What did was when 2 years into marriage, I got a parastomal hernia out of the blue and required quite a lengthy emergency operation.
-She stood by until I was fit around 5 weeks later, and then she was never herself, very shell-shocked.
-I think the bag issue was never an issue.
-However, as a young woman, she was very paranoid that she would be left alone.
-However, I have subsequently dated since then and enjoyed anything from a week to a year relationships, and again, nothing adverse.
-I do actually believe that the internet has made research by "man in the street" far easier and has done much to raise awareness or at least dispel some myth, urban legend, etc., from those who want to learn more about a prospective partner.
-In life, I have found that women have always wanted to learn more, blokes take the pee.
-I think there is someone for everyone, although I have learned enough about myself to respond when I am being my own worst enemy by having negative thoughts or pre-empting or pre-judging other people's opinion of me.
+What did was when, 2 years into marriage, I got a parastomal hernia out of the blue and required quite a lengthy emergency operation.
+She stood by until I was fit, around 5 weeks later, and then she was never herself, very shell-shocked.
+I think the bag issue was never an issue; however, as a young woman, she was very paranoid that she would be left alone.
+However, I have subsequently dated since then and enjoyed anything from a week to a year-long relationships, and again, nothing adverse.
+I do actually believe that the internet has made research by the "man in the street" far easier and has done much to raise awareness or at least dispel some myths, urban legends, etc., from those who want to learn more about a prospective partner.
+In life, I have found that women have always wanted to learn more; blokes take the pee.
+I think there is someone for everyone, although I have learned enough about myself to respond when I am being my own worst enemy by having negative thoughts or pre-empting or pre-judging other people's opinions of me.
 This site is very good, having a big membership.
 A previous site I have been on died a death as most members lurked and did not come forward.
 I think most people here seek the same thing, and we are all very much among friends that understand, share the same concerns, and have experienced similar life-changing challenges in life and have thought the same things.
-However, I have dated, I have enjoyed romance, and I know that I will date until I find the girl to marry again.
+However I have dated, I have enjoyed romance, and I know that I will date until I find the girl to marry again.

 Past Member